 Once you have your identification ready, you can start the onboarding process.
 You’ll be guided in a step-by-step process that will give you clear instructions for completing the form.
 You don’t have to worry about finding a notary because we offer free online notary services.

 The notary will walk through the form with you to ensure you understand what you are signing and then ask for two forms of identification.
-If you use the online notary, Earth Class Mail, a LegalZoom Company pays for the notarization services.
+Earth Class Mail, a LegalZoom Company pays for the notarization services so there is no additional cost for your notarization.

 Please note that your personal information will never be public, used on your account, or even impact your mailing services.
 The information requested on this form is strictly used to complete the USPS form 1583.